gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 We wanted to determine the empirical relationship between Time and Number of Outages.
 As shown in the line plot, the number of outages generally increased as time increased until 2011 when the number of outages peaked and graudually decreased from then on.

-Because we were curious to know what caused the peak in 2011, we filtered the dataset to observe the leading cause of outages in that year.
+We became interested in what had caused this peak in 2011.
+As a result, we filtered the dataset to observe the leading cause of outages in that year.

 | CAUSE.CATEGORY                |   MONTH |
 |:------------------------------|--------:|